-Under the policy, Directors and Senior Executives are prohibited from dealing in the Company's securities from 15 December and 15 June up to and including the calendar day after the Company's announcement of its half and full year financial results as appropriate; and the opening of business on the last business day of each month up to and including the calendar day after the monthly net tangible asset per share announcement.
+Under the policy, Directors and Senior Executives and any closely connected persons and entities are prohibited from dealing in the Company's securities from 15 December and 15 June up to and including the calendar day after the Company's announcement of its half and full year financial results as appropriate; the opening of business on the last business day of each month up to and including the calendar day after the monthly net tangible asset per share announcement; and the duration of the pricing period for any capital management event.

-In addition, they must not deal in the Company's securities for short term purposes, must not engage in shortselling of the Company's securities, and are prohibited from using the Company's securities as security for margin lending arrangements or other loans.
+In addition, they must not deal in the Company's securities for short term purposes, must not engage in short-selling of the Company's securities, and are prohibited from using the Company's securities as security for margin lending arrangements or other loans.
 They must also use their best endeavours to ensure they are not put in a position of conflict with the policy by virtue of having margin or other loans over other securities.